kmlawson/japanese-empire-mo3335/assignments.md

 \pagebreak

-# Reading Log and Reading Handouts
+# Reflective Posts and Reading Handouts

-30% of the grade for this module comes from a combination of your reading log entries and reading handouts.
-You are required to submit five of each (starting Week 2).
-Each week on Moodle, **by Tuesday 11pm**, you must upload either a PDF of your reading handout or a reflective reading log entry (directly enter text into the Moodle forum).
-This will allow fellow students to read both from week to week, and confirm that you have made a weekly submission.
-You may only submit one item in any given week.
-Again: you will receive no credit for more than one item submitted in any given week.
-The idea of this exercise is to ensure you engage with your reading across the semester.
+20% of the grade for this module comes from **four reflective posts** your write in response to weekly reading.
+Additionally, you are required to submit at least **three reading handouts** (these are not marked, but submission is required to pass the module).
+Each week on our module Moodle, **by Monday 11pm**, you have the opportunity to upload a reading handout **attached in PDF format**, and/or **paste directly into a Moodle post** a reflective post.
+This will allow fellow students to read both from week to week.
+After Week 3, **you may only submit one item of any kind in any given week**.
+For example you may submit nothing (if you are not running behind), a reflective post, a handout, a reflective post and a handout (but not related to the same text!), but not two reflective posts or two handouts. **Again**: you will receive no credit for more than one item of a given type submitted in any given week.
+The purpose of this policy is to ensure you engage with your reading across the semester, not merely close to the deadline for final submission on MMS.

+**Note:**

+- In week five you are free submit both a first draft of your essay prospectus and either a reflective post or reading handout.
+Also, you are free to submit something during independent learning week if you want to get ahead.
+You are also free to submit *more* than the required four posts, and then select the four posts you like the best to MMS at the end of the semester.
+You still only permitted to post one of these to Moodle per week, however.
+- The first reflective post / handout deadline is Week 3.
+You may submit handouts from readings related to Week 2 or Week 3 and only for this first submission you are permitted to submit up to two posts and up to two handouts (if you want to submit one related to Week 2 readings and one for Week 3 readings)

+**Example:** Student A submits reflective posts to the Moodle in Week 3, 4, 7, and 9.
+They submit handouts in Weeks 3, 4, and 10.
+This is fine.
+Student B is eager to get this out of the way and submits posts on Week 3, 4, 5 and 7, and also handouts on Weeks 3, 4 and 5.
+They have completed everything in the first half of the semester so they can concentrate on their long essay.
+Student C is worried about their mark and wants some extra practice.
+They submit six posts to Moodle in weeks 3, 4, 5, 7, 8, and 9 as well as their three handouts in various weeks.
+In the end they decide to submit just the last four posts which they thought were strongest.
+Student D is in trouble: they did all their three handouts but procrastinated on the posts and only submitted reflective posts to the Moodle in Week 9, 10, and 11.
+Thus they ran out of weeks and will receive a 0 for the missing fourth post.

-**Submission**: The assessed final submission of these materials is Friday of Week 11.
-Submit a document with the usual required headers/cover, and in this document list the dates (on Moodle) you submitted your five reading handouts (no need to post the handout contents into your submission, just the dates where I can find them on Moodle).
-Then paste in your five reading logs into the document for submission. **Your five reading logs may vary of length, but should be at least 2,500 words in length**.
-You should not make substantial changes to your original Moodle reading log postings, but you are permitted to correct typos, rephrase a sentence, or add a citation.
+**Submission**: While you must post reflective posts and handouts to the Moodle during the semester, the assessed final submission of the reflective posts is Tuesday of Week 11.
+Submit a document with the usual required headers/cover, and in this document **you must** list the dates you submitted your posts and handouts where these may be found on Moodle (no need to post the handout contents into your MMS submission, just the dates where I can find them on Moodle).
+They must be visible on the Moodle for the days you list them.
+Then copy and paste in your four reflective posts that are already on Moodle into the document for submission. **Your reflective posts may vary of length, but together should be at least 2,500 words in length**.
+If you posted more than four posts on Moodle, select only four them for submission to MMS at the end of the semester.
+You should not make substantial changes to your original Moodle reflective posts, but you are permitted to correct typos, rephrase a sentence, etc.

-**Marking Reading Handouts**: Marking of handouts are very straightforward: 0 points for any missing handouts.
-10 for particularly week handouts, and 20 for good or excellent handouts.
-Feedback will be limited to justifying 10s or praising particularly excellent handouts.

-**Marking Reading Logs**: again, the marking of these will be relatively simplified: 0 points for any missing reading logs.
-10 for particularly weak entries, 15 for good entries, and 20 for excellent ones.
-Remember, altogether your five reading logs should be at least 2,500 words altogether.
-It is fine if some are 400 words and others 800 words, for example, or if the total goes somewhat over the 2,500 words (no penalty): but please don't submit any reading logs that are longer than 1,000 words.

-**What to Write:**
+**Reflective Posts - What to Write:**

-- Please make explicit reference (with full footnote citation, no bibliography) to at least one source.
+- You can focus on one or more required readings, elective reading.
-- Use the postings to reflect on your reading, highlight interesting arguments, put readings into conversation with eachother etc.
+- Use the postings to reflect on your reading, highlight or contrast or critique interesting arguments, put readings into conversation with eachother, etc.
+- Please make explicit reference to at least one source.
+You don't need formal footnotes or bibliography, but mention the title clearly in the text and include relevant page number references in parentheses.
+If you are mentioning a text not assigned that week.
-- Your reading logs should ideally each aim to be between 400-1,000 words
+- Your reflective posts should ideally each aim to be between 400-1,000 words
 - The posts should have a single overarching purpose and unified focus - if you find your post getting too long ask yourself if you have remained focused throughout.
-- The posts should be primarily focused on material in the elective or further readings, and may only be from the required set readings if it is a primary source.
-It may refer to additional readings from anywhere.
 - Avoid vague references to what you like and don't like; what you found interesting or not interesting - unless you follow this up with concrete and specific reasons why something is interesting or valuable.
 - Be concise and avoid repetition.